-Here, current and possible further provisions on rules of origin can influence manufacturing decisions - as reportedly the provisions under the interim EPA did, allowing manufacturers in Mauritius to set up lower cost production sites in Madagascar.
-Here as well, CSD provisions in the TSD chapter may prompt EU investors and importers to check and improve social conditions from their suppliers in ESA countries.
+Here, current and possible future provisions on rules of origin - such cooperation to raise awareness of the private sector on how to comply with the rules and improving the capacity of Customs authorities to issue certificates of origin; and mechanisms to make the administration of certificates of origin easier, such as use of a registers exporter scheme - can influence manufacturing decisions (as reportedly the provisions under the interim EPA did, allowing manufacturers in Mauritius to set up lower cost production sites in Madagascar).
+Here as well, CSR provisions in the TSD chapter may prompt EU investors and importers to check and improve social conditions from their suppliers in ESA countries.

-The deepening of the EPA also address services.
+The deepening of the EPA also addresses services and digital trade.
 For three of the five ESA countries - Comoros, Mauritius and the Seychelles - services exports were a larger source of revenue than goods exports in 2019.
 For all five ESA countries, however, service imports were smaller than goods imports (see Annex IV).
 Within the services imports and exports, two sectors predominate for all five countries: transport and travel.
 These account for over half of both exports and imports of services for all the countries except Madagascar.